59th National Film Awards: Award ceremony

 The awards presentation ceremony took place on 3 May 2012, at Vigyan Bhavan, New Delhi.
 The ceremony was presided over by the Vice-President of India, Mohammad Hamid Ansari.
-Other dignitaries present were Ambika Soni (Minister of Information and Broadcasting), Vinod Lamba (President of Film Federation of India), Dharmesh Tiwari (President of Federation of Western India Cine Employees), and two Ministers of State for Information and Broadcasting, C. M. Jatua and R. Jagathrakshkan.
+Other dignitaries present were Ambika Soni (Minister of Information and Broadcasting), Vinod Lamba (President of the Film Federation of India), Dharmesh Tiwari (President of the Federation of Western India Cine Employees), and two Ministers of State for Information and Broadcasting, C. M. Jatua and R. Jagathrakshkan.
 The chairpersons of the jury for the three awards sections were also present.
 The show was hosted by Hindi film actor Vinay Pathak and Hindi television actress, Saumya Tandon.
 It was broadcast live on the television channels Doordarshan 1, DD India and DD News; on eleven All India Radio stations; and on the official websites of the Directorate of Film Festivals and the Ministry of Information and Broadcasting.
-The public screenings of the award-winning films were scheduled from 1 June 2012, to 10 June 2012, at the Siri Fort Auditorium II, New Delhi.
+The public screenings of the award-winning films were scheduled from 1 June 2012, to 10 June 2012, at Siri Fort Auditorium II, New Delhi.

 To mark the centenary of Indian cinema, the ceremony started with clips of the first full-length Indian feature film, Raja Harishchandra (1913).
 Directed by Dadasaheb Phalke, this silent film was released on 3 May 1913 at Coronation Cinema, Mumbai.
 To honour this historic event, Soni announced that 2013 would be observed as the centenary year of Indian Cinema and that the National Film Awards ceremony would be held on 3 May every year.
 She also announced that a National Heritage Mission would be set up to digitise and restore all audio and video tapes of Indian films.
 A Museum of Indian Cinema would also be inaugurated at the Gulshan Mahal, Mumbai, before May 2013.

 Rajiv Mehrotra of the Public Service Broadcasting Trust won his twentieth National Film Award.
 The acclaimed Kannada director Girish Kasaravalli received his 13th National Film Award when his film Koormavatara won the Best Feature Film in Kannada award.
 The dress designer Neeta Lulla won her fourth award for the costumes in Balgandharva.
 Also, eleven child artists were given Best Child Artist Awards for their performances.

 Three award-winners—Anand Bhate, Roopa Ganguly and Amitabh Bhattacharya, who won the award for Best Male Playback Singer, Best Female Playback Singer and Best Lyrics respectively—performed live during the ceremony.
 Both the singers performed their award-winning songs—Bhate sang "Chinmaya Sakal Hridaya" from the Marathi film Balgandharva and Ganguly performed "Dure Kothao Dure Dure" from her film Abosheshey.
 Bhattacharya was accompanied by singer-songwriter Amit Trivedi for the song "Agar Zindagi" from I Am.